guidoism/tomaccowiki/README.md

 - I want the be able view and edit on mobile
 - I want the pages to be fast
 - I want to be able to optionally edit with a rich text interface
+- I want to be able to run a copy of it locally

 ## Assumptions